Early Years Premium (EYPP) for practitioners

 • income-related Employment and Support Allowance

-• support under part VI of the Immigration and Asylum Act 1999
+• support under part six of the Immigration and Asylum Act 1999

 • the guaranteed element of State Pension Credit

-• Working Tax Credit run-on, which is paid for 4 weeks after they stop qualifying for Working Tax Credit
+• Working Tax Credit run-on, which is paid for 4 weeks after you stop qualifying for Working Tax Credit

 If a child qualifies for EYPP under more than one set of criteria they will only attract the funding once.